How to start an Online Church

 Step 2: Choose a Platform:

-There are many great platforms that are low-cost and even free.
+There are many great church streaming platforms that are low-cost and even free.

 - Facebook and YouTube: Free and very simple to use.
 Many people already have easy access to both sites.